 We have been very successful in entering the Hospital Radio Awards, winning gold, silver and being consistently highly placed, competing with hundreds of hospital radio stations from all over the country.

-The bedrock of our programmes are the Request Programmes broadcast every day.
-From Monday to Saturday between 8.30 and 10pm and on Sunday mornings between 10am and midday, we play the music that our listeners have asked to hear.
-This increasingly includes the staff, thanks to our medium wave transmissions.
+The bedrock of our programmes is the daily Your Requests.
+From Monday to Saturday between 8.30pm and 10pm and on Sunday mornings between 10am and midday, we play the music that our listeners in the East Surrey Hospital have asked to hear.

 The members of Radio Redhill work hard to bring these programmes to you, and we hope that you enjoy at least some of them.
 Full details of our shows are available in our monthly programme guide, delivered by our request collectors as they go around the wards.”
 Nigel Gray

 Award-Winning ‘Out & About’

 “The haunting sounds of a Russian choir echoing around the hills of North Wales during the Llangollen International Festival in 1992 was an experience I felt I should share with listeners to Radio Redhill – so Out & About was born.

 The programme seeks to highlight the interests, talents and creativity of people from all walks of life and provide something different for patients during their stay in hospital.

 What do I mean by something different?
 Well, we have admired the bravery of the crew of the Shoreham Lifeboat, collapsed in mirth in the presence of impressionist Rory Bremner, witnessed the enthusiasm of BBC Antiques Roadshow expert David Battie, gained an insight into the world of documentary film making with the charming Joanna Lumley and have been inspired by the recollections of centenarian Dick Barron who, as a British Veteran of World War I, was awarded the Chevallier Legion D’Honeur by the French government.